Metalwork

 Contents

-Metal finishing process is the process of placing or applying some type of metal coating on the surface of a metallic part.
+The metal finishing process is the process of placing or applying some type of metal coating on the surface of a metallic part.
 It is used to treat the exterior of metal products by applying a thin complementary layer to its surface.
-Metal finishing can also be said to be the implementation of a process for cleaning, polishing or enhancing metal surfaces.
+Metal finishing can also be said to be the implementation of a process for cleaning, polishing, or enhancing metal surfaces.

 Things to Consider before choosing a Metal Finishing Process

-There are few things to be consider when selecting metal finishing techniques for your project.
+There are a few things to consider when selecting metal finishing techniques for your project.
 The following stated below are the factors:

-• Cost-effectiveness: some finishing machine like vibratory tumblers are very expensive but will offers faster cycle rates.
+• Cost-effectiveness: some finishing machines like vibratory tumblers are very expensive but will offer faster cycle rates.

-• Potential for vulcanization is also one factor to be considered.
+• The potential for vulcanization is also one factor to be considered.

 metal finishing process